With immigration raids targeting multiple parts of the city and suburbs, here are tips from local community groups on what to do.

 The Illinois Coalition for Immigrant and Refugee Rights hotline is available to report suspected ICE activity, and get connected with legal and social services, including legal support for deportations.
 Live operators are available:

-6 a.m.-9 p.m. every day in English and Spanish
+6 a.m. to 9 p.m. every day in English and Spanish

 If you call outside of those times, you can expect a call back within 48 hours.

-Where will the feds be?
+Where have the feds been spotted?

 What to do if you think ICE is in your neighborhood

-The National Immigrant Justice Center recommends that you do not:
+ICIRR recommends that you do not:

 Post unverified information about ICE activity on social media